allwintech/salesapp/README.md

 # salesapp

 #This is Sales App project
-# collaboratos Arun & Keerthi
+# collaborators Arun & Keerthi